 }

-The field xmin
+The xmin

-defines the oldest active transaction in the system.
-All transactions with a txid lower than this value have already been committed.
-So, all tuples which have a lower txid should be visible in this snapshot. xmax contains the most recent transaction ID known by the snapshot.
-All tuples with a txid > xmax are invisible by the current snapshot.
+field defines the oldest active transaction in the system.
+All transactions with a transaction ID lower than this value have already been committed.
+Thus, all tuples with a lower transaction ID should be visible in this snapshot.
+The xmax

-For what reason are the fields xip
+Why are the xip

 and xcnt

-needed?
-For the transaction IDs between xmin
+fields needed?
+For transaction IDs between xmin

 and xmax

-of the length xcnt
+of length xcnt

 and lower than xmax

-, which were in progress when the snapshot was taken.
+that were in progress when the snapshot was taken.

 Example